 What can you do with a cup of bananas and a tablespoon of coffee?
 A sweet healthier take on your usual coffee cake.
 This mix of bananas, instant coffee, egg, flour, and oil creates this a moist dense dessert cake.
-Make your afternoons sweeter with this quick and easy recipe!
+Make your afternoons sweeter with this quick and easy No-Oven Banana Coffee Cake recipe!

 Coffee History in the Philippines